-The museum, which opened in 1958 as the Akita City Museum of Art, was renamed the Akita Senshu Museum of Art in 1999.
-It has a collection of over 2,000 items, and is located in the Atorion Building in downtown Akita City.
+The museum, which opened in 1958 as the Akita City Museum of Art, was renamed the Akita Senshu Museum of Art in 1989.
+It features a collection of over 2,000 items, and is located in the Atorion Building in downtown Akita City.

 A cooperative body consisting of higher education institutions in Akita Prefecture.
-It offers continuing education courses, joint extension courses and various other courses for residents of the prefecture, as well as high school-university cooperation programs or inter-university courses with transferable credits.
+It offers continuing education and various other courses for residents of the prefecture, as well as high school-university cooperation programs and inter-university courses with transferable credits.

-One of the symbolic buildings of Araya-Omotemachi Street, the “Sankakuya” (triangle house) was constructed during the Taisho Era (1912-1926), and is now used as a communal space and a base for further development of the Araya neighborhood of Akita City.
+One of the symbolic buildings of historic Araya-Omotemachi Street, the “Sankakuya” (a pun referencing the building’s triangular shape) was constructed during the Taisho Era (1912-1926), and is now used as a communal space and a base for further development of the Araya neighborhood of Akita City.
 It can be used for meetings, exhibitions or other cultural activities.